 - Lower body

-For the first seven days, complete the arms and core, cardio and lower body “Getting Started” workouts, performing a total of 15 exercises in each session.
+For the first seven days, participate in the “Getting Started” workouts for arms and core, cardio, and lower body exercises.
+Execute a total of 15 exercises in each session for comprehensive fitness.
 Depending on your fitness level, complete this workout daily or every other day.

 Once you are confident completing the Getting Started Workout, you can progress to the Healthy Workout.
 This may take more than one week, so modify the schedule below as needed.